alongenosar/ios-sdk/README.md

 ## Step 6: Test Snappers

-Snappers SDK is invoked automatically by reacting to push notifications.
+Snappers SDK is invoked automatically by reacting to push notifications from Snappers server.
 Go ahead and test it.
-Connect the follwing code to a button tap action in you ViewController class.
+Connect the follwing code to a button's tap action in your ViewController class.

 Swift:
 ​ **​ViewController.swift**